Translated by Paul Hanbridge OFM Cap

 150. Beloved fathers and brothers let us often recall that holy and memorable theme upon which our Seraphic Father gave a very solemn sermon to more than five thousand friars: We have promised great things to God, but God has promised greater things to us.
 Therefore let us observe the things that we have promised.
 With ardent desire let us long to come to those good things that have been promised us.
 The pleasures of this world are brief, however the infernal punishment acquired by pursuing those delights is everlasting.
 The suffering that we endure for the love of Christ and the penance that we do for Him will last a little while.
 However the glory that God will give through Christ will be infinite.
 Many are called to the kingdom of eternal life, but few are chosen, because very few persons follow Christ in the truth of their heart.
 However on the last day God will reward everyone according to their works: glory for the good and Gehenna for the wicked.

 151. Although the things we have promised may be great, nonetheless they are nothing in comparison to that eternal reward that God wants to give us if we will observe these things faithfully.
 Therefore let us act as men and not trust our strength.
-The good Father who created us and has given us evangelical perfection to observe and who knows the clay of which were made, will give us the strength with His help.
+The good Father who created us and has given us evangelical perfection to observe and who knows the clay of which we were made, will give us the strength with His help.
 Moreover He will give His heavenly gifts in such profusion and abundance so that once all the obstacles are overcome, we will not only be able to obey His most fair Son but also follow and imitate Him with great joyfulness and simplicity of heart, perfectly despising visible and temporal things and always yearning after those that are heavenly and eternal.

 152. In Christ are our merits, examples of life, helps, favours and rewards.
 He is God and man, true light, the splendour or glory and radiance of eternal light, the flawless mirror and image of God, whom the eternal Father has made judge, lawgiver and the salvation of men to whom the Holy Spirit has given testimony.
 Therefore our meditation and imitation should be of Him in whom all things are fair, easy, light, sweet, wise, holy and perfect.
 He is the light and expectation of the nations, the end point of the law and salvation from God, the Father of the world to come, and finally our hope.
 He has become for us God’s wisdom, justice, holiness and redemption.
 Consubstantial and coequal with the Father and co-eternal Holy Spirit, one God who lives and reigns, to whom be eternal praise, honour, majesty and glory for ever and ever.
 Amen.